← Back to work

 Technical snapshot

-Graphics/audio experiment using SoLoud to read audio buffers and drive geometric shapes that change form and scale according to the rhythm of the music.
+Compact graphics/audio experiment using SoLoud to read audio buffers and drive geometric shapes that change form and scale according to the rhythm of the music.
+Secondary visual project, not a headline systems case study.

 Used SoLoud for audio playback and buffer inspection.